NTNU-IMT/stormbird/book/src/introduction.md

 - The Stormbird guthub page can be found [here](https://github.com/NTNU-IMT/stormbird).
 It contains the core library, utility functionality, interfaces and examples.
 - More specifically, examples of how to use the Python interface of the code can be found [here](https://github.com/NTNU-IMT/stormbird/tree/main/interfaces/pystormbird/examples).
-- Automated code documentation can be found **here**(TO COME) for the core Stormbird library and **here**(TO COME) for the Stormath library, which contains mathematical utility functionality written for Stormbird.
+- Automated code documentation can be found [here](https://docs.rs/stormbird/0.6.0/stormbird/) for the core Stormbird library and [here](https://docs.rs/stormath/0.1.1/stormath/) for the Stormath library, which contains mathematical utility functionality written for Stormbird.